keithy/angelbox/docs/angelbox-purpose.rst

 This may include LAMP or MEAN stacks, xwiki, wordpress, laravel, or **anything** that may be found in the **docker/container** universe.

-Its main intention is to provide a simple framework *(i.e. structure and tools)* for **you** to create, share or adopt a well curated set of containers ready for your own **production** use.
+The intention is to provide a simple framework *(i.e. structure and tools)* for **you** to create, share or adopt a well curated set of containers ready for your own **production** use.

 While Devilbox_ focuses on getting the developer up and running quickly with a local environment.
-Angelbox focusses on providing a production ready platform, that may also be used for development, albeit remotely.
+Angelbox focuses on providing a production ready platform, that may also be used for development, albeit remotely.

 AngelBox closes the gap between development and production,